General Use Guidelines

 1. Magnolia Greens supports the Leland Town ordinance that prohibits parking of any vehicles on a public street at any time without a town permit.
 When obtaining a town permit for short-term street parking, residents should notify neighbors of the event and instruct visitors to park on the same side of the street as the home and not block mailboxes or fire hydrants.

 3. Automobiles, motorcycles or trucks not exceeding one (1) ton load capacity that are owned, leased and/or assigned by a company to a resident may display a company logo not exceeding two by four (2x4) feet or a total of eight (8) square feet on any one side and may be parked any time in the resident's driveway.
 Such vehicles parked in the resident’s driveway must not obstruct or block the sidewalk.

 4. Short-term parking of moving vans, step vans, other commercial vehicles, motor homes, campers, recreational vehicles, other habitable vehicles, boats, trailers or trucks exceeding one (1) ton load capacity is allowed on Magnolia Greens private property during daylight hours without prior approval but will be limited to driveway and garage areas.

 5. Short-term overnight parking of moving vans, step vans, motor homes, campers, recreational vehicles, other habitable vehicles, boats, trailers or trucks exceeding one (1) ton load capacity requires prior written approval from the Community Manager.
-All such approvals will be for one single overnight stay per Unit within a 30-day period.
+All such approvals will be for one single overnight stay per Property/Unit within a 30-day period.
 Parking is limited to the driveway and garage areas, and overnight habitation in such vehicles is not allowed.

 6. Long-term parking of moving vans, step vans, other commercial vehicles, motor homes, campers, recreational vehicles, other habitable vehicles, boats, trailers or trucks exceeding on (1) ton load capacity requires that such vehicles be enclosed in a permanent garage so as not to be visible to Owners of other properties or from the street or common/recreation areas.